Darkseal/DownPicker/README.md

 programmatically or inside a *Storyboard* UI, depending on how you are used to work.
 You won't change your style, as it will adapt to suit yours.

-However, if you don't like the *control wrapper* pattern, you can just use it as a *custom control* using the **UIDownPicker** class.
+However, if you don't like the *control wrapper* pattern, you can just use it as a *custom control* using the included **UIDownPicker** class.
 It's entirely up to you (and very easy to install in both scenarios).

 ## Installation
 Download the latest version from [this link](https://github.com/Darkseal/DownPicker/archive/master.zip),